How Much Money Does a Personal Injury Lawyer Make?

-Most personal injury lawyers do not ask for upfront fees, but rather take a percentage of any settlement amount or jury award.
+Most personal injury lawyers do not ask for upfront fees but take a percentage of any settlement amount or jury award.
 The fees may range from 25% to 40%, depending on the specifics of the case.
 Some personal injury lawyers include court costs in that percentage, while others charge separately for these costs to allow people who need help seeking justice to hire a lawyer without worrying about paying for it upfront.

-How much money a specific attorney earns depends on the specific policies of his or her firm, its location, and the types of personal injury cases that it handles.
-A personal injury lawyer in a larger city or who has more than one office will make more money than someone in a small country office, simply because there are more people who might need legal services.
+How much money a personal injury lawyer makes depends on the specific policies of their firm, its location, and the types of personal injury cases it handles.
+A personal injury lawyer in a larger city or one with more than one office will make more money than someone in a small country office because more people might need legal services.

 Types of Personal Injury Cases We Handle

-- Dog and other animal bites.
-While minor bites may seem inconsequential, they could potentially lead to serious illness if the animal is sick.
+- Dog and other animal bites: While minor bites may seem inconsequential, they could potentially lead to serious illness if the animal is sick.
 Animal bites may also cause extensive physical damage or even death.

-- Nursing home abuse.
-The circumstances of these cases vary widely and may involve an unattended patient sustaining an injury while walking around or a caretaker dropping a patient onto the floor.
+- Nursing home abuse: The circumstances of these cases vary widely and may involve an unattended patient sustaining an injury while walking around or a caretaker dropping a patient onto the floor.
 Nursing home abuse also includes failing to keep patients clean and failing to ensure that patients maintain a healthy diet.